UstadMobile/HTTP-IPC-Spec/README.md

 Scenario:

 The user has an API provider app (e.g. a Learning Management System app) and a client app (e.g. a math app).
-In the online world there are well defined REST HTTP APIs that would enable these apps to talk to each other; typically using [OAuth](https://oauth.net/2/) for the client to get a token, and then using a REST API to access information (e.g. student grade level and class enrollment information using [OneRoster](https://www.1edtech.org/standards/oneroster)).
+In the online world there are well defined REST HTTP APIs that would enable these apps to talk to each other; typically using [OAuth](https://oauth.net/2/) for the client to get a token, and then using a REST API to access information (e.g. student grade level and class enrollment information using [OneRoster](https://www.1edtech.org/standards/oneroster) or student progress information using [xAPI](https://xapi.com)).

 [RFC8252](https://datatracker.ietf.org/doc/html/rfc8252) describes how native apps can use OAuth to get an access token.